Scixza/Market-Mate---Android/README.md

  - Password: testpassword

 List of known bugs:
- - Application closes itself after click the back arrow within the sign-in UI
+ - Application has unknown bugs on different android versions.